A tweet I’m responding to:

 No…people don’t generally believe it…and that’s what has to change.
 I’m so sorry that happened to you too.

 Mental health “care” is extremely violent with far more frequency than people are willing to believe.
 I was thrown down a flight of stairs at 19 years old by four cops.
 I was a skinny little thing -120 lbs — and I wasn’t fighting…just not moving fast enough.
 That’s police brutality and again, it’s frighteningly normal.
-I hear stories from readers all the time even now.
+I hear stories from readers with frequency.
 My extreme experience with violence is over 20 years ago but it’s still happening all the time.
-I speak to it in my advocacy so people come to me all the time to confess their own pain and despair in having been so violently abused.
+I speak to it in my advocacy so people come to me to confess their own pain and despair in having been so violently abused.

 The vast majority of people don’t want to know or believe what happens in the name of mental health “care” or “treatment” … and so those of us who’ve been ravaged by the system are once again traumatized by society’s denial.